PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/general_image_recognition.en.md

 In the above Python script, the following steps are executed:

-(1) Call the `create_pipeline` to instantiate the general image recognition production line object.
+(1) Call the `create_pipeline` to instantiate the general image recognition pipeline object.
 The specific parameter descriptions are as follows:

 <table>
 <thead>